kayevo/Kayevo/README.md

 ### Johnatan Kayevo Projects.
 </br>

-Hey there.
-I'm Jonathan Kayevo.
-I have been a software developer since 2020.
-I have a solid international career, working for the biggest companies in the world like CI&T and BMW.
-My expertise is in creating native Android mobile software with Kotlin.
+Android engineer with 4+ years of experience.
+Solid international career, working for the biggest companies in the world like CI&T and BMW.
+Expert in creating native Android mobile software with Kotlin.
 Also, creating custom SDKs for Android OS with Kotlin and C++.
-Nice to meet you, and have a great day.

 Now, to talk to me, you can click here and contact me through my [Linkedin](https://www.linkedin.com/in/kayevo/).
 </br>